-When you turn off the power in Hibernation Mode, the computer will take a moment to save the current data in memory to the Hard Disk Drive.
+When you turn off the power in Hibernation Mode, the computer will take a moment to save the current data in memory to the hard disk drive.
+During this time, the Hard Disk Drive indicator will glow.

-After you turn off the computer, and the content of memory has been saved to the Hard Disk Drive, turn off the power to any peripheral devices.
+After you turn off the computer, and the content of memory has been saved to the hard disk drive, turn off the power to any peripheral devices.